gregsramblings/chessmsgs/README.md

 #### There are three projects in this repo:
 * Main web server in project root
 * Web content in ./public
-* Image generator - ./image-generator
+* Image generator in ./image-generator

 #### Local testing of server.
 Run from project root.
 * Install packages with 'npm install', then run 'node server.js'